cardinalblue/TechDocs/ios/xctest_and_ocmock.md

 ### Partial Mock Object with `OCMockObject partialMock:`

-The problem with OCMClassMock is that the entire object is mocked, but sometimes we only want to mock some value of the object. `OCMockObject partialMock:` can let us use `OCMStub` to replace the value we want to test, but remains the other behaviors of the objec.
+The problem with OCMClassMock is that the entire object is mocked, but sometimes we only want to mock some parts of the object. `OCMockObject partialMock:` lets us use `OCMStub` to replace the value we want to test, but the other behaviors of the object remain the same.

 ```
 SomeClass *obj = [SomeClass new];